IFCA-Advanced-Computing/status-page/content/default/issues/2023-02-08-external-network-vlan-change.md

 twitterFeed: ""
 enableComments: true
 ---
+D﻿ONE!!

-Change of vlan configuration (IFCA-TELMAD connection), there would be no loss of service, the traffic would switch to the IFCA-EHU
+Change of vlan configuration (IFCA-TELMAD connection), there would be no loss of service, the traffic would switch to the IFCA-EHU.